Back to California

 Elections: Translation of Election Materials

-This law requires election officials to provide translated materials in languages other than English for areas with a significant number of limited-English proficient voters.
+This bill requires election officials to provide translated materials in languages other than English for areas with a significant number of limited-English proficient voters.

 What This Bill Does

-• Requiring elections officials in these areas to provide translated election materials such as ballots, voter registration forms, and instructions in languages other than English.
+• Requiring elections officials in identified areas to provide translated election materials such as ballots, voter registration forms, and instructions in applicable languages.

-• Ensures there are enough bilingual workers available to help voters who need it.
+• Ensuring there are enough bilingual workers available to assist voters who need help understanding the election process.

 Who It Names or Affects